---

 ```

-Next, we fit the unit-level EBLUP with the `JoSAE` R package.
+Next, we fit the unit-level EBLUP using all of the predictors with the `JoSAE` R package.

 ```{r}